 Related literature.
 Several algorithms presented in the literature focus on stabilizing parts of overlay networks.
-Onus et al. [12] present several high-atomicity solutions to linearizing an overlay network.
-Shaker and Reeves [13] describe a distributed algorithm for forming a directed ring network topology.
-Hérault et al. [14] describe a spanning tree formation algorithm for overlay networks.
-Cramer and Fuhrmann [15] show that ISPRP - a ring-based overlay network is, in certain cases, self-stabilizing.
-Caron et al. [16] describe a snap-stabilizing prefix tree for peer-to-peer systems.
-Bianchi et al. [17] present a stabilizing search tree for overlay networks optimized for content filters.
+Onus et al. [22] present several high-atomicity solutions to linearizing an overlay network.
+Shaker and Reeves [26] describe a distributed algorithm for forming a directed ring network topology.
+Hérault et al. [18] describe a spanning tree formation algorithm for overlay networks.
+Cramer and Fuhrmann [11] show that ISPRP - a ring-based overlay network is, in certain cases, self-stabilizing.
+Caron et al. [8] describe a snap-stabilizing prefix tree for peer-to-peer systems.
+Bianchi et al. [7] present a stabilizing search tree for overlay networks optimized for content filters.

 Several randomized overlay network algorithms have also been proposed.
-Dolev and Kat [18] introduce the HyperTree and use it as a basis for their self-stabilizing peer-to-peer system.
-Dolev et al. [19] describe a self-stabilizing intrusion-tolerant overlay network.
+Dolev and Kat [14] introduce the HyperTree and use it as a basis for their self-stabilizing peer-to-peer system.
+Dolev et al. [13] describe a self-stabilizing intrusion-tolerant overlay network.

-Pugh [20] introduce skip lists as an alternative to balanced tree structures.
-Munro et al. [21] describe a deterministic algorithm for skip list construction.
-Awerbuch and Scheideler [3], Aspnes and Shah [2], and Harvey et al. [5] extend the randomized skip list to distributed environments.
-Harvey and Munro [22] present a deterministic distributed skip list.
+Pugh [23] introduce skip lists as an alternative to balanced tree structures.
+Munro et al. [20] describe a deterministic algorithm for skip list construction.
+Awerbuch and Scheideler [5], Aspnes and Shah [3], and Harvey et al. [16] extend the randomized skip list to distributed environments.
+Harvey and Munro [17] present a deterministic distributed skip list.

 Our contribution.
 In this paper we present Tiara.
 It stabilizes a novel 0-1 distributed skip list.
-Specifically, we demonstrate a self-stabilizing algorithm for a sorted list and then show how to extend it to a self-stabilizing algorithm for a skip list.
-Tiara can construct these structures without any knowledge of global network parameters such as the number of nodes in the system, each node utilizes only the information available to its immediate neighbors.
+We rigorously prove the core of Tiara correct in an asynchronous communication-register based model.
+We then describe how to refine it to lower atomicity models including message-passing.
+More specifically, we start with presenting a self-stabilizing algorithm for a sorted list and then show how to extend it to a self-stabilizing algorithm for a sorted list and then show how to extend it to a self-stabilizing algorithm for a structures without any knowledge of global network parameters such as the number of nodes in the system, each node utilizes only the information available to its immediate neighbors.
 Moreover, Tiara preserves network connectivity so long as the initial network is connected.
-That is, Tiara reconstructs the connectivity of the base sorted list on the basis of skip list links.
-We rigorously prove Tiara correct in an asynchronous communication register based model.
-We describe how Tiara can be extended to a ring structure and how it can incorporate crash resistance.
+That is Tiara reconstructs the connectivity of the base sorted list on the basis of skip list links.
+We describe how crash resistance can be incorporated in Tiara.

 Organization of the paper.
 First, we introduce our computational model.
 Then, we describe a self-stabilizing algorithm for the sorted list and formally prove it correct.
-We then extend it to a self-stabilizing algorithm for Tiara discuss various extensions and efficiency improvements.
+We then extend it to a self-stabilizing algorithm for Tiara and discuss various extensions and efficiency improvements.
 We complete the paper with future research directions and open problems.